polydojo/vilo/README.md

 Basic Routes & Static Files
 --------------------------------

 Working with fixed routes is fairly straightforward.
-For instance, to handle the route `"/foo/bar"`, just supply that path to `app.route(.)` For example:
+To handle the route `"/foo/bar"`, just supply that path to `app.route(.)` For example:

 ```py
 # import vilo, define app etc.